 We understand that many students require tuition assistance to attend Galvanize programs.
 In order to serve these needs, Galvanize has partnered with Skills Fund and Climb Credit to offer financing to fit the needs of most of our students.
 Please explore financing options early, and confirm that you are eligible to apply for financing at one of these partners.
 If you apply for a loan, your application will be processed only when you are accepted to the program.
 Some loan programs can even lend money to help cover living and housing expenses.

 We also offer a range of scholarships focused on diversity to help underrepresented minorities gain access to a career in technology.
-To apply and review the qualifications, do so here: Galvanize Scholarship Application.
-This is a separate application process from your course application -- ask your admissions advisor if interested.
+To apply for a scholarship, you must first be admitted to an Immersive course.
+Start your Web Development or Data Science application, or learn more from a Program Advisor.
 The scholarship deadline is 3 weeks before the course start date and scholarship announcements are made 2 weeks prior to course start.
 If you have not been accepted into to the program by the scholarship deadline, we cannot guarantee that your application will be reviewed.

 If you are not a US citizen or permanent resident, we are limited in what we can offer in terms of financing options and career services.
 Please read our International Student FAQ carefully.